Professor Allyson Sheckler

 *Studio art, arts administration, visual studies, graphic design, dance, theater, or music.

-Stonehill faculty and staff, you may also make your gift through payroll deduction.
+Stonehill faculty and staff may also make a gift through payroll deduction.
 Learn more on the Faculty and Staff giving website or submit a payroll deduction gift online.

 Field of Study: Theatre Arts and Health Science